 - Mark E. Lutes, Member of the Firm and Chair of Epstein Becker Green’s Board of Directors, as moderator.

 Although mental health and substance abuse (behavioral health) services have historically been segregated from traditional medical care, its impact on patients’ well-being, physical health and cost-of-care has become increasingly critical to improving clinical quality outcomes while significantly decreasing financial costs by tens of billions of dollars.
 Drs.
-Daviss and Coleman will discuss the advances in policy and practice regarding the integration of behavioral health with physical health, as well as some of the gaps in identifying, aggregating, and analyzing data critical to a more holistic and comprehensive view of the individual.
-In addition, the speakers will:
+Daviss and Coleman discussed the advances in policy and practice regarding the integration of behavioral health with physical health, as well as some of the gaps in identifying, aggregating, and analyzing data critical to a more holistic and comprehensive view of the individual.
+In addition, the speakers:

-- Identify the clinical, legal, social, and financial impacts of behavioral health disorders on chronic medical conditions.
+- Identifed the clinical, legal, social, and financial impacts of behavioral health disorders on chronic medical conditions.

-- Describe the challenges involved in improving clinical and financial outcomes in patients with chronic medical conditions who also have behavioral health symptoms and/or conditions.
+- Described the challenges involved in improving clinical and financial outcomes in patients with chronic medical conditions who also have behavioral health symptoms and/or conditions.

-- Demonstrate the rewards for implementing new information technology applications and analysis for better clinical and financial outcomes for these specific populations.
+- Demonstrated the rewards for implementing new information technology applications and analysis for better clinical and financial outcomes for these specific populations.

-The Thought Leaders in Population Health Speaker Series offers participants information and insight on how population health strategies are transforming the health care paradigm as the industry moves toward clinical integration and value-based purchasing.
-All previous webinar programs can be viewed online.
-To register for this session, please click here.
+The Thought Leaders in Population Health Speaker Series offered participants information and insight on how population health strategies are transforming the health care paradigm as the industry moves toward clinical integration and value-based purchasing.

 “The Population Health Webinar Series offers a neutral platform for health care professionals and stakeholders to discuss best practices,” says Bob Atlas, MBA, President of EBG Advisors.
 “Advancing integration of physical and behavioral care, especially for people with chronic conditions, is essential to improve population health outcomes.”